2aid-dev/Image-classification-via-convolution-nerual-network./README.md

 ---

-## Project Description
-This project aims to improve image classification accuracy using Convolutional Neural Networks.
-After conducting the experiment and obtaining the results, improvements will be applied to meet the ***homework*** assignment requirements.
+***This project aims to improve image classification accuracy using Convolutional Neural Networks.
+After conducting the experiment and obtaining the results, improvements will be applied to meet the ***homework*** assignment requirements***.

 After downloading and installing the trial environment requirements.
 <br />